Explainer-Why Japan's election is a bigger deal than it looks

 Voter turnout will be key, and a high turnout typically favours the opposition, according to Koichi Nakano, a political science professor at Sophia University.

-The second lowest post-war turnout was in the 2017 lower house election, at 54%.
+The second-lowest turnout in post-war Japan was in the 2017 lower house election, at 53.7%.
 Youth turnout was particularly low, with only three out of every 10 people in the 20-24 age bracket casting votes.

 EYES ON AMARI, NUCLEAR POWER